trokas/ai_primer/_sources/README.md

 ## Launching notebooks

 You can launch notebooks in Binder directly in browser, but when we come to building models that will not work and you will have to use your own PC.
-To do that just clone this repo, install all packages and run jupyter aas follows:
+To do that just clone this repo, install all packages and run jupyter as follows:

 ```sh
 git clone https://github.com/trokas/ai_primer.git